openwfm/wrf-fire/README.txt

  	 git clone git://github.com/jbeezley/wrf-fire.git

 We strongly recommend using git not a tar file so that you can get updates easily and also keep your changes.
-You may need to install git first.
+You will probably need to install git first.

 Developers get the code and submit changes by